Uncovering the Power of Coaching Mindset is broader than just having the skills of coaching.

 They are unafraid of admitting they don’t know and instead invest in asking the right questions that will elicit new, unknown answers.
 They ask for feedback regularly.

-Let’s take a closer look at why leaders need a coaching mindset, what it looks like in practice, and how coaching can be incorporated into your leadership style for better results.
+Let’s take a closer look at what a coaching mindset looks like in practice, and how coaching can be incorporated into your leadership style for better results.

-The first step to developing a coaching mindset is to stay curious longer, hold back giving advice or solutions and actively listen to others instead of jumping to give and opinion or a solution.
-It sounds simple but it’s far from being easy.
-We are all wired to be solution-provider or problem-fixer.
+- Stay curious longer, hold back giving advice or solutions and actively listen to others instead of jumping to give an opinion or a solution.